okeeffed/dennisokeeffe-blog/content/blog/2020-12-02-building-a-ui-component-library-with-react-and-typescript.md

 Most tutorials I saw for TypeScript component libraries made use of build tools (which at times caused headaches) and my current job took the opposite extreme of publishing the UI component library as TypeScript and relying on individual projects to transpile it to JavaScript directly from the library itself (if you are from my work... you didn't read anything).

-This tutorial will show how to create a simple project set up a `create-react-app` project to create components with TypeScript + Storybook, then finally it will demo the that same design system being used as a package in another React project.
+This tutorial will show how to create a simple project set up a `create-react-app` project to create components with TypeScript + Storybook, then finally it will demo that same design system being used as a package in another React project.

 ## UI Component Library vs Design System